vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 ## Steps

-### Step 1: Create the Schema in Nebula Graph
+### Step 1: Create the Schema in NebulaGraph

-Analyze the data to create a Schema in Nebula Graph by following these steps:
+Analyze the data to create a Schema in NebulaGraph by following these steps:

 1. Identify the Schema elements.
-The Schema elements in the Nebula Graph are shown in the following table.
+The Schema elements in the NebulaGraph are shown in the following table.

     | Element  | Name | Property |
     | :--- | :--- | :--- |